-The International Mathematical Union is a non-governmental and non-profit scientific organization devoted to promoting the development of mathematics across the world.
+The International Mathematical Union is a non-governmental and non-profit scientific organization devoted to promoting the development of mathematics in all its aspects across the world.
 IMU is a member of the International Council for Science - ICSU.

 The objectives of the International Mathematical Union are: